Data Catalog Sync Job

 - Personal or sandbox environments used for development

-You can configure exclusion rules in the job configuration to skip specific catalogs, namespaces (schemas/databases), or tables during sync.
+Exclusion rules let you skip specific catalogs, namespaces (schemas/databases), or tables during sync.

 Default Rule

-The default rule applies at all levels — catalogs, schemas, and tables.
-If an asset has a matching property, it is excluded from indexing.
+For a single rule that covers everything, start here.
+The default rule applies at all levels: catalogs, schemas, and tables.
+Any asset with a matching property is excluded from indexing.

 {